emilyzhangdev/indeed/README.md

 # indeed

-Web Scraping Project using Indeed to find what Programming Jobs there are
+Web Scraping Project looking at Jobs in Indeed

+First test project looking at Web Scraping using Python and the scrapy library.

+Functionality that I hope to achieve
+1. Scrape all Jobs of a certain category and find the words that appear the most